 Most anglers hate the wind, but it, in fact, can be our ally.
 An onshore wind brings baitfish closer to the shoreline, which brings the predatory fish in closer as well.
 The headwind isn’t the easiest to cast in.
-Try using the water haul, Belgium cast, or sidearm methods for these conditions.
+Try using the water haul, Belgium cast, sidearm methods or into the wind cast for these conditions.
 If you can do a roll cast to a close target, then go for it!

 It’s often the case that in these high wind conditions, most anglers stay at home, which means more water for you, and the high winds also bring the striped bass and surf perch right up to the shore to feed.
 You won’t be needing any long cast for them, so stick out the strong winds and use them to your benefit.